16 Jan BEST Youth Athlete Speed, Agility and Strength Training in the United States

 Once mastered, then we add in the box.

-No, a 20″ box jump for my high school girl above is not appropriate for your under 11 year old, nor is a high depth jump off of a box.
+And no, a 24″ box jump for my high school girl above is not appropriate for your under 10 year old, nor is a high depth jump off of a box.
 And don’t get me started on vertimax where they’re doing a vertical jump attached to resisted cables.
 Please, make it STOP.

 We need to make training appropriate for where a kid is at.
 Just like we wouldn’t skip basic math and have an 8-year-old do calculus right away.